Trial for WNBA star Brittney Griner opens in Russian court

+Police have said she was carrying vape canisters with cannabis oil when detained at the airport.
+She could face up to 10 years in prison if convicted of large-scale transportation of drugs.

+The state-owned Tass news agency quoted Griner as saying in court that she understood the charges but would not comment further on them until later.

 Two witnesses were questioned by the prosecution: an airport customs official, who spoke in open court, and an unidentified witness in a closed session. according to the state news agency RIA-Novosti.
-The trial was then adjourned, it said, when two other witnesses did not show up, and the next session was set for July 7..
+The trial was then adjourned for a week, it said, when two other witnesses did not show up.

 Alexander Boykov, an attorney for Griner, told reporters outside court that “I wouldn’t want to talk on the specifics of the case and on the charges and to comment on our position on it because it’s too early for it.”